lemmonation/spine/README.md

 # SPINE
 This repository provides a reference implementation of the paper "SPINE: Structural Identity Preserved Inductive Network Embedding".
 SPINE is an inductive embedding method which can simultaneously preserve the local proximity and the structural identity of nodes.
-Details can be found here.
+Details can be found [here](http://arxiv.org/abs/1802.03984).

 ### Requirements

 * tensorflow > 1.2.1
-* networkx > 1.11
+* networkx == 1.11
 * gensim > 2.3.0
 * fastdtw